Datronizer/sheridan-vault/READ BEFORE USE.md

 Since Obsidian is built using [[Chromium]], it includes a PDF reader.
 Meaning you can read these books directly through here.
 # Web viewer
 I'm currently working on a web viewer for these notes so that you can access these notes on the fly.
-Expect it to be available soon on my [personal website](trueongod.com) or my [Netlify web app](trueongod.netlify.app).
+Expect it to be available soon on my [personal website](https://trueongod.com) or my [Netlify web app](https://trueongod.netlify.app).
 Ideally these two links should lead to the same source.
+# External sources
+## MIT's Open Courseware
+A really good source of external courseware or information that is super detailed and free is [MIT's Open Courseware (OCW)](https://ocw.mit.edu).
+If you ever need to look up information related to technology FOR FREE, go there.
+## GeekForGeeks
+## W3Schools
+## Humble Bundle